itm4n/itm4n.github.io/_posts/2021-04-07-lsass-runasppl.md

 ---
 title: "Do You Really Know About LSA Protection (RunAsPPL)?"
 layout: "post"
-categories: "Windows"
+categories: ["Defense Evasion"]
-tags: ["Bypass", "Exploit"]
+tags: ["Bypass","Exploit"]
-image: /assets/posts/2021-04-07-lsass-runasppl/og.jpg
+image: /assets/og/defense_evasion.png
 ---

 When it comes to protecting against credentials theft on Windows, enabling LSA Protection (a.k.a. `RunAsPPL`) on `LSASS` may be considered as the very first recommendation to implement.
 But do you really know what a PPL is?
 In this post, I want to cover some core concepts about _Protected Processes_ and also prepare the ground for a follow-up article that will be released in the coming days.